Complete Your Final Order

 Wait for your spouse’s response

-Once your spouse has been served with your divorce “complaint” – the formal document where you ask for a divorce, your spouse will have 28 days to file their own response.
+Once your spouse has been served with your divorce “” – the formal document where you ask for a divorce, your spouse will have 28 days to file their own response.
 This response is called an “answer.”
 Your spouse also may file a “counterclaim” to ask for something else in the divorce.

 If your spouse files an answer in time, it means your case is “contested,” or challenged.
 The Court will set a meeting called a pre-trial hearing about 30 to 45 days after your spouse was served.
 The Court’s Assignment Office will contact you about the time and location of your hearing.
 You must attend the hearing.
 If you can’t make it to a hearing, you can file a Motion for Continuance to ask the Court to reschedule it.